Timothy H. Little ’58

 Citation awarded June, 2003

-Timothy and Sandra Miskelly Little have both overcome serious physical handicaps during their lifetimes in order to carry on their chosen careers.
+Timothy, along with his wife Sandra Miskelly Little, have both overcome serious physical handicaps during their lifetimes in order to carry on their chosen careers.
 Tim has been legally blind with extremely limited vision throughout his life; he became totally blind in 1991.
 Sandy had polio as a child and was not expected to live.

 Tim’s career has been focused largely in pastoral care and counseling for institutions.
 His early experiences included a number of social service roles, such as a summer position assisting blind factory workers, and a summer research position interviewing businesspeople about fair employment and race relations in North Carolina.
 While at Denison, he was an exchange student to Fisk University.